 “Our findings tell us that putting sleep-deprived people in perilous environments is an inherently risky business and raises a number of medical, legal and financial implications”

 Financial implications.
-No one wants to work for a CEO who makes erratic decisions based on nothing, no one wants to have a stockbroker who pulls investments based on a hunch born from 2 hours of sleep, and no one wants to be in a house where big money moves are being made with the reward in mind with none of the risk.
+No one wants to work for a CEO who makes erratic decisions based on nothing, no one wants to have a stockbroker who pulls investments based on a hunch born from 2 hours of sleep, and no one wants to be in a house where big money moves are being made with the reward in mind with none of the risks.
 It’s clear that sleep deprivation and financial decisions can have a long-term impact on your professional success.

 Sleep, memory, and financial decisions

 Equally crucial to balancing risk vs. reward is remembering what the options and consequences were to begin with.
-The Sleep Foundation explains the various memory issues that can be born of a low quality or a lack of sleep:
+The Sleep Foundation explains the various memory issues that can be born of low quality or a lack of sleep:

 “Poor sleep impairs memory consolidation by throwing off the normal process that draws on both NREM [non-REM] and REM sleep for building and retaining memories.
 Studies have even found that people who are sleep deprived are at risk of forming false memories10.
 Fragmented sleep has also been found to negatively affect memory11 even if a person gets plenty of total hours of sleep.”